Dok4440/dotfiles/README.md

 ```

 #### *3. Other keybinds to focus/move windows*
 The default keys to change focus or move windows in i3 are `j`, `k`, `l` and `;`.
 I disabled these in my config since arrow keys are more convenient for me.
-To re-add these keys take a look at the default i3 config file at `/etc/i3/config` and copy the required lines to `~/.config/i3/config`.
+To re-bind these take a look at the default i3 config file at `/etc/i3/config` and copy the required lines to `~/.config/i3/config`.

 ## Keybinds
 |Keybind|Action|Keybind|Action|